argosopentech/argos-train/README.md

 Trains an [OpenNMT](https://opennmt.net/) PyTorch Transformer model and a [SentencePiece](https://github.com/google/sentencepiece) tokenizer and packages them with [Stanza](https://stanfordnlp.github.io/stanza/) data for sentence boundary detection.
 Models can be used with [Argos Translate](https://github.com/argosopentech/argos-translate) and [LibreTranslate](https://libretranslate.com).

 Pre-trained Argos Translate packages are available for [download](https://www.argosopentech.com/argospm/index/).
-If you have trained models you're willing to share please [reach out](https://community.libretranslate.com) so they can be published on the [package index](https://github.com/argosopentech/argospm-index).
+If you have trained models you're willing to share please [get in contact](https://community.libretranslate.com) so they can be published on the [package index](https://github.com/argosopentech/argospm-index).

 ## Training example
 ```